gosang/gosang.github.io/content/posts/create-and-maintain-free-blog-in-github-pages-hugo-and-markdown.md

    Hugo is a popular static site generator written in Go.
 It offers incredible performance and flexibility, making it an excellent choice for tech blogs.
 Hugo allows you to create content in Markdown, which is a lightweight markup language widely adopted by the tech community.
 It enables you to focus on writing content while Hugo takes care of generating the site.
 This combination ensures a lightning-fast, highly customizable, and easily maintainable blog.

 3. Markdown
    Markdown is a simple and intuitive way to format your content.
 It's easy to learn and allows you to focus on writing without worrying about the complexities of HTML.
-GitHub Pages and Hugo both work seamlessly with Markdown, making it a perfect choice for your tech blog.
+GitHub Pages and Hugo both work seamlessly with Markdown, making it a great choice for your tech blog.

 In this post, we will show how we can create a personal blog for free using the above technologies.